Aaron-Bopp/TIM/40_Evergreens/Note structures should help curate knowledge.md

 or that friction can be a boon to creation, which can definitely be true.

-#TO/DO/CONCEPTUALIZE note stuctures and [[What makes a note evergreen]]
+#TO/DO/CONCEPTUALIZE note stuctures and [[Evergreen notes should be constantly integrating new knowledge]]
 %%
 Examples:
 [[my TO(DO) and EVER(GREEN) structure]] is grouping of tags that I update on every note in [[My TIM]].
 These tags have loosely defined meanings, in that there is no exact definition of what a ever/seed is vs an ever/sprout, and often I will find notes and think that they much more deserve to be in a different category.
 But that process is expected and is part of maintaining [[evergreen notes]].
 I know that I will be going through and constantly adding to, refining, and changing notes and thus changing their status tag, so if a note is mistagged, it will get seen again no matter what.

 I have a **Topics** section in all of my [[evergreen notes]], who's [[purpose]] is clear: prompt me to add links without the pressure of including them in the note body.
-It makes it much easier to approach these areas because I know that really anything that go in them and that those things will most likely be helpful. #TO/TEND/GRAFT [[What makes a note evergreen]]
+It makes it much easier to approach these areas because I know that really anything that go in them and that those things will most likely be helpful. #TO/TEND/GRAFT [[Evergreen notes should be constantly integrating new knowledge]]

 ### <hr class="footnote"/>